Discover the psychology behind a self-fulfilling prophecy. Learn the truth behind this phenomenon and how it can shape our lives.

 Now, if you haven’t already guessed, the reality was this: Both the pills were exactly the same.

 And surprisingly, neither of them contained any drug.
 Not even the smallest bit.
 Both were just sugar pills.

 But each had the effect it was told will have.
 And that’s your placebo.

 Why do the researchers play such tricks?

-Well, this is why.
-In the meantime you were in a room after having the empty pill, there were others in another room who were given the real pill, but weren’t told how it would affect them.
+Well, this is why: While you were in a room after having the empty pill, others in another room were given the real pill, but weren’t told how it would affect them.

-Self-Fulfilling Prophecy And Hope Theory
+2. Self-fulfilling Prophecy and Hope Theory

-Hope is a desire with an expectation for something, especially something good.
+And hope is a desire with an expectation for something, especially something good.
 It’s a wish laden with belief in the possibility something good is going to happen.